 The BA in Asian Studies is an interdisciplinary program, meaning you get to explore a wide variety of courses from a range of esteemed faculty.

-Learn about both ancient and modern histories of China and Japan.
+Learn about both ancient and modern histories of East Asia.

 Explore major Asian religious and ethical traditions and their practices.

 Understand how global economies interact with a focus on Asian industrialization, trade and technologies.

 Experience visual arts and art history of China, Japan and Tibet, as well as musical traditions and performing arts of South Asian cultures.

 Acquire skills in listening, speaking, reading and writing in modern Chinese and Japanese or other approved Asian languages.

 Learn about political institutions in East Asia, including phenomena such as democratization.